dart-lang/test/doc/configuration.md

 ### `fold_stack_frames`

 This field controls which packages' stack frames will be folded away when displaying stack traces.
-Packages contained in the `exclude` option will be folded.
+Packages contained in the `except` option will be folded.
 If `only` is provided, all packages not contained in this list will be folded.
 By default, frames from the `test` package and the `stream_channel`